mazeyqian/mazey/README.md

 ## Usage

-Example: Use a function to load JavaScript script.
+Example: Use a function to verify if a value is a number suitable for standard calculations and comparisons.

 Import from [npm](https://www.npmjs.com/package/mazey).